Online lessons with a qualified British teacher: “British English vs American English” course

 “Two nations divided by a common language” was how George Bernard Shaw described Britain and the USA.
 While there are differences between the English spoken in the UK and the USA, these two countries do understand each other perfectly well.
 In this live online course British English vs American English, your native English teacher will help you be consistent in your use of English.

-Book a FREE Demo English lesson and receive a full report and a tailor-made Study Plan
+Book a FREE Demo English lesson with your level assessment and a tailor-made Study Plan

 Online Course “British English vs American English”: course outcomes

 By the end of the course you will be able to:

 – Understand key vocabulary differences in spelling and meaning

 – Engage in conversation with any native speaker from around the world